JoshuaSFryer/3303-L4G5/README.md

 systems.

 # Directory Structure
-- Compiled binaries/*.class files are located in /bin.
 - Documentation such as diagrams are located in /doc.
-- All source code is located in /src.
-The subdirectories follow a structure. commonly used in Java programs, and particularly Android applications,wherein the directories spell out a reversed domain name (in this case, com.sysc3303).
+- Each module's source code is located in <packagename>/src/main.java.
+From there, the subdirectories follow a structure commonly used in Java programs, and particularly Android applications, wherein the directories spell out a reversed domain name (in this case, com.sysc3303).
+Within this domain package are the .java source files for that module.
-Within this domain package are packages for each of the subsystems, as well as commons, which contains classes used by multiple subsystems, and a Constants class.
-- Test files are located in /test, and its directory structure mirrors the one found in /src.
+- Additionaly, the Shared-Utils directory contains sources for classes that are used by multiple modules, such as most of the communications code.